 Lavender has been used for over 2,500 years.
 Ancient Persians, Greeks, and Romans used to add lavender flowers to their bath water for purification.
 Many ancient texts say that these ancient civilizations also used lavender for medicinal and religious purposes.
 The Greeks and Romans burned lavender incense to please their gods, while the Egyptians, Phoenicians, and Arabians used lavender as a perfume and a disinfectant.
 The plant also played a role in mummification.

 Interestingly, the word “lavender” comes from the Latin word “lavare,” which means “to wash.”

 In medieval times, meanwhile, lavender flowers were scattered on castle floors to ward off infections and bad odors.
 During the Great Plague of London, people believed that tying sprigs of lavender around their waist can protect them against the dreaded Black Death.

 Though lavender is native to northern Africa and the mountainous Mediterranean regions, it now grows throughout southern Europe, the United States, and Australia.
-It is now also used in many places around the world, be it as a garden herb, a component of potpourri, or the source of its essential oil.
+It is now also used in many places around the world, be it as a garden herb, an ingredient in potpourri, or the source of its essential oil.